sirabood/nyt-downloader/README.md

 ## 📦 Installation

+First you need [FFMPEG](https://www.ffmpeg.org/) to use this, download it and setup in your system.

 If you are a Windows user, you can download the pre-built [EXE-ZIP](https://github.com/Maurya-Nitin/nyt-downloader/releases/download/v1.0.0/NYT.Downloader.zip) package from the [Releases](https://github.com/Maurya-nitin/nyt-downloader/releases) page for a hassle-free setup.

 If you are a Linux (debian) users, you can download the package [NYT Downloader_linux](https://github.com/Maurya-Nitin/nyt-downloader/releases/download/v1.0.0/NYT.Downloader_linux.zip).